Mourtada Fall

-Sérigné Mourtada Fall (born 26 December 1987) is a Senegalese professional footballer who plays as a centre-back and is the captain of Indian Super League club Mumbai City.
+Sérigné Mourtada Fall (born 26 December 1987) is a Senegalese professional footballer who plays as a defender.

 Career

 Regarded as a goalscoring defender, Fall became the highest scoring defender in the history of Indian Super League in 2021.
 Under his captaincy, the club began its 2021–22 season campaign with a 3–0 win on 22 November against FC Goa.
 Mumbai City finished the season on fifth place and failed to qualify for the playoffs.
 Ahead of the 2022 AFC Champions League kick-off, the club went to Abu Dhabi for training and defeated Emirati giants Al Ain 2–1 in a friendly match.
 He appeared in and captained the club's AFC Champions League debut match on 8 April against Saudi Arabian Al Shabab in a 3–0 defeat.
 In the next match on 11 April, Fall led Mumbai City registered their first win at the AFC Champions League, becoming the first Indian team to win a game in the competition, beating Iraqi Premier League champions Al-Quwa Al-Jawiya 2–1 at the King Fahd International Stadium.